cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/http/_index.md

 ## Availability

-The HTTP DDoS Attack Protection managed ruleset protects Cloudflare customers on all plans.
+The HTTP DDoS Attack Protection managed ruleset protects Cloudflare customers on all plans for zones [onboarded to Cloudflare](/dns/zone-setups/full-setup/).
 All customers can customize the ruleset both at the zone level and at the account level.

 Customers on Enterprise plans with the Advanced DDoS Protection subscription can create up to 10 overrides (or up to 10 rules, for API users) with custom [expressions](/ddos-protection/managed-rulesets/http/override-expressions/), to customize the DDoS protection for different incoming requests.